The Bells of Holy Rosary

 From the time of their installation until 1946, all six of Holy Rosary’s bells were rung by pulling ropes.
 Electric motors replaced the ropes in 1946.
 By 1980 the motor of San Salvador had failed, and ropes were again placed on the bell.
 New motors were installed on all the bells, including San Salvador, in 1987.
 Gus Stinnett and his family spent many hours working on these motors and the bells over the ensuing years, and we owe them much gratitude.

-In early 2009 parishioners Mark Fricker and Jerry Friederick — with valuable assistance from master-electrician Brian Kelly and guidance from Gus Stinnett — headed up an effort to replace the motors with state-of-the-art equipment from McShane Bell Foundry of Maryland.
+In early 2009 parishioners Mark Fricker and Jerry Friederick — with valuable assistance from master-electrician Brian Kelly and guidance from Gus Stinnett — headed up an effort to replace the motors with state-of-the-art equipment.
 The work was completed in July 2009, once again giving voice to the full complement of bells at Holy Rosary Church.
+In March 2021, Lee Manufacturing of Muskego, Wisconsin, upgraded the software to make our bells ring "like clockwork" on the hour, for the Angelus, and before Masses.

 Here we provide a brief description and history of the six residents of our twin bell towers: